berkyoskan/Conveyor-Belt/README.md

 This is a nearly fully 3D printed conveyor belt.
 It requires
 - Nema 42mm stepper motor,
+- Stepper motor driver,
-- Stepper motor, an Arduino,
+- Arduino,
 - Potentiometer and
 - 5mm LED
 as electronics